astitvabhate/To-do-List/README.md

 # To-do-List
-To-Do List using HTML, CSS, JavaScript
+using HTML, CSS, JavaScript
+is a user-friendly web app for creating, completing, and deleting tasks, which helps to boost productivity.